bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 I haven't tried this but it seems like something pretty reasonable to do (assuming you have a good model and I haven't made a serious logical error).
 The only problem with autoregressive models is that they are slow!
 Perhaps that's why no one is interested in this?
-Anyways, the next method overcomes this slowness problem.
+In any case, the next method overcomes this problem.

 |h3| Latent Variable Models |h3e|